-NZAVS Present at Parliament to 'Let them Live out of the Labs'
+NZAVS Present at Parliament to ‘Let Them Live Out of the Labs'

 That’s 240 animals killed every day.
 In recent years, this number has been between 80,000 and 110,000 animals euthanised in the space of a year.